With great power comes your past incarnations and future self playing chess with your existence.

 The large cat kept yanking, like it was trying to separate Jordan’s shoulder from his body, his knees from his legs; its claws dug further and further in, fur covered in matted red from Jordan’s blood.He didn’t even scream as the cat picked him up by the shoulder and threw him into a tree, body sliding down into the overgrown green grass now stained red.
 The iron smell made me want to vomit, but I was still too scared, too petrified to move, like some small animal that hoped to hide by being silent and still.
 Except I had no doubt she knew I was there.
 How Jordan was alive yet alone conscious, I genuinely didn’t know.
 He had strained breaths as a soft sob slipped from his throat.
 Fresh blood dripped everywhere, through his mauled jeans, his olive-brown hair matted with deep red, blood across his face like a rusted tattoo that could never be erased.
 I saw muscles like a health class info-graph, but it wasn’t some far off lecture, said tendons exposed to the naked eye.Something was wrong.
 Something familiar.
 Like a glass plane shattering in my mind and why.
 Why was it familiar?
 I had never seen something like this before, not even in a movie theater, not in the most attempting-to-terrify-me-into-being-healthy health class video.“We’re going to eat well the next few days, aren’t we, Kitty?
 There’s some mana with this one especially.”
 The girl stroked the cat’s blood-smeared fur, no care of the sticky blood now on her fingers.
 It began purring once more, nuzzling her.There was nothing I could do.
 I was next and I wasn’t even sure how much I cared: Dani needed immediate medical attention, and Jordan made Dani look perfectly healthy and peppy with how much worse he was.
 He was still conscious, and I wished he wasn’t.
 I wished I wasn’t conscious either: at least Dani wasn’t awake for the end.He whimpered; I took a step back, my mind somehow simulating the pain he was in, my limbs stinging and burning despite nothing happening to me.
 Well, happening yet.
 Was rather obvious what was coming next, just the question of if it would be quick like had been with Dani or would be worse than the worst I’d ever experienced as had been with Jordan.“It’s your choice,” a feminine voice said; there was no one around, but it was so clear, so distinct, like she was right beside me.
 “Death is easier, make no mistake.
 Is that what you want though?”
 I shook my head, the smell of iron overwhelming me further.
 Every strained breath of Jordan’s echoing through my chest.
 I didn’t know where the other woman was.
 I didn’t see anyone new, but I couldn’t take my eyes off the large cat.
 It felt like blinking would mean instant death.
 “Then repeat after me: Riyati, establish connection, initiate verification.”What choice was there?
 The words flowed almost naturally from my lips, softly spoken because I could barely speak at all: “Riyati, establish connection, initiate verification.”“What was that?” the little girl asked.Another strained breath, gasp, vision I couldn’t see but felt throughout my being.
 Everything was a fog, confusing and disorienting and painful.The voice continued: “Access stored blueprint, bind to aura for direct withdrawal and simulation.”“Access stored blueprint, bind to aura for direct withdrawal and simulation.”
 Light shot out from under my feet, runes and characters I couldn’t identify raised from the surrounding grass.
 Where was the light coming from?
 What were these runes, each outlined in either an aquamarine or grayish blue color like a continuous gradient, centering around me.The little girl’s eyes, which were an electric green, widened in excitement.
 “You’re one of us?
 Why didn’t you say so—”“Phrase set: Riyati, obey your mistress’s command, activate withdrawal.”
 The voice didn’t care about cutting the little girl off, and quite frankly, if this other woman had a plan, it was better than anything I could pretend to do at the moment.But…what was I even saying?
 This voice, this woman I couldn’t see but sounded like myself yet wasn’t me at all but was so close to me somehow — was I losing it?
 The lights shone brighter, the humidity even denser than usual for our springs, gusts of sudden wind blowing my hair in all directions.
 Yet I continued repeating after her voice.
 What other choice did I have?
 We were all dead either way.
 “Phrase set: Riyati, obey your mistress’s command, activate withdrawal.”“But how?” the little girl murmured to herself as she stepped back, her confidence shattered.“One more time: Riyati, obey your mistress’s command, activate withdrawal.”“Riyati.”
 There was a pull from deep within me, the wind increasing to an almost tornado centered on those strange characters that surrounded me.
 Thin streams of water circled around me.
 My lungs burned.
 I didn’t know why.
 Didn’t know anything.
 “Obey your mistress’s command, activate withdrawal.”The runes disappeared, wind and water that I hadn’t even realized were supporting my entire body mid-air vanished.
 Black spots overran my vision before my mind died out.At least I had tried.

-Pre-Order, Wishlist, & Read @
+Buy, Wishlist, & Read @

 © 2024 Kalani Shimizu.
 All right reserved.